 We keep this Policy under regular review.
-This Policy was last updated in February 2018, and if updated in the future this will be the object of a notification in the Members’ newsletter at the time the change is made.
+This Policy was last updated in February 2018, and if updated in the future this will be the object of a notification in the Members’ newsletter following the change.
 Where the update is a notification of additional personal data processing, the notification will provide a link to seek your consent for the change.

 Church of England and Church in Wales